-All winners will be given a copy of their chosen image which will be taken by the Cassini spacecraft and will receive a goody-bag from the European Space Agency, as well as seeing their essay published on the ESA website.
-The winner of the senior category will be invited to spend a week working with Professor Murray at Queen Mary.
+All winners will receive prizes and a certificate from the European Space Agency, as well as seeing their essay published on the ESA website.
+The winner of the senior category will also be invited to spend a week working with Professor Murray at Queen Mary University of London.

 How to Enter

-1. 11-13 years old category: Molly Anne Clibbett from Haberdashers’ Monmouth School for Girls who made the case for Hyperion.
-You can read her essay here [http://ph.qmul.ac.uk/sites/default/files/Molly%20Anne%20Clibbett.pdf].
+- 11-13: Molly Anne Clibbett from Haberdashers’ Monmouth School for Girls who made the case for Hyperion

-2. 14-16 years old category: Alex McGregor from Ardingly College.
-Alex wrote an essay on Rhea and Titan, which is available here [http://ph.qmul.ac.uk/sites/default/files/Alex%20McGregor.pdf].
+- 14-16: Alex McGregor from Ardingly College.
+Alex wrote an essay on Rhea and Titan

-3. 17-18 years old category: Calum Ashcroft from Robert Gordon's College won with an essay on Saturn, which can be read here [http://ph.qmul.ac.uk/sites/default/files/Calum%20Ashcroft.pdf].
+- 17-18: Calum Ashcroft from Robert Gordon's College won with an essay on Saturn

-- 11-13: Finn Bradley, Limerick Educate Together National School won for a second year running with his case for Rhea
+- 11-13: Finn Bradley from Limerick Educate Together National School won for a second year running with his case for Rhea

-In 2011, Media Space has evolved into the Cosmic Futures competition in association with the Metro Newspaper, the South East Physics Network and the UK Space Agency.
-If you enjoy science and are creative, check out the competition:
+In 2011, Media Space evolved into the Cosmic Futures competition in association with the Metro Newspaper, the South East Physics Network and the UK Space Agency.

 The winners were invited to join an editorial team and they produced a magazine for young people which has just been distributed nationally and is available to download here: